mrumkovskis/wabase-wiki/Setup-Install.md

 sbt
 ```

-In the oppened dialog start the server by runnnig:]
+In the oppened dialog, start the server by runnnig

 ```bash
 reStart
 ```

+Now you have the server running.
+You can open